 Many office workers suffer from the same problem, aches and pains that won’t go away due to excessive sitting at work all day.
-Many of them also know how important it is to do some exercises in order to boost energy and ease that pain, and even that just a few minutes a day will end up being a lifetime of less pain.
+Many of them also know how important it is to do some exercises in order to boost energy and ease that discomfort, and that getting active for even just a few minutes a day will end up being a lifetime of less pain.

-Also, lucky for you, you don’t need a special room to do your exercises, you can do it at your desk or anywhere you prefer!
+Also, lucky for you, you don’t need a special room to do the exercises we have suggested below, you can do them at your desk or anywhere you prefer!

-A couple of simple exercises will make sure that your back pain goes away and that your energy levels are restored so that you can continue to be as productive as ever.
+Doing a couple of simple exercises or stretches is likely to ease your back pain and restore your energy levels, so that you can continue to be as productive as ever.
 Good stretching exercises can improve blood flow, energize your body and relieve you from that nagging back pain that has been a thorn in your side for a long time.
-All the people who tend to work a lot in a seated position have the same back problem, but there is a very easy way to get rid of it.
+Anyone who tends to work a lot in a seated position is prone towards having back problems, but there is a very easy way to get rid of it.

 Sitting still is one of the worst things you can do to yourself, but it is understandable when the situation calls for it, especially since over 90% of today’s work requires a person to sit in front of a computer screen.
 However, it’s the way you sit and type that is actually wreaking havoc on your muscles, joints, and bones.
+A recent study done in Iran found that 74% of office workers felt exhausted at work from sitting all day.
 This is where doing stretching exercises can help you improve blood flow and relieve your muscles and joints from the stress and pain.

 In fact, did you know that only 20% of people claim to get the right amount of daily exercise, and of those that do, 48% say they are more efficient and productive at work!